Wearable cardioverter defibrillator

-A wearable cardioverter defibrillator (WCD) is a non-invasive, external device for patients at risk of sudden cardiac arrest (SCA).
-It allows physicians time to assess their patient's arrhythmic risk and make appropriate plans.
+A wearable cardioverter defibrillator (WCD) is a non-invasive, external device for patients at risk of cardiac arrest (SCA).
+It allows physicians time to assess their patient's arrhythmic risk and see if their ejection fraction improves before determining the next steps in patient care.
 It is a leased device.
 A summary of the device, its technology and indications was published in 2017 and reviewed by the EHRA Scientific Documents Committee.

 Description

 A wearable cardioverter defibrillator (WCD) is an external device with a built-in defibrillator.
-The WCD is worn directly on the body by patients who are at transient risk for sudden cardiac death (SCD) for short-term risk mitigation and does not require surgery for use.
+The WCD is worn directly on the body by patients who are at transient risk for sudden cardiac death (SCD) for short-term risk mitigation and it does not require surgery for use.
 A WCD is also a temporary therapeutic option in case an implantable cardioverter defibrillator (ICD) cannot be implanted immediately.
 The WCD enables patients to continue their normal life without constantly worrying about their risk for SCD.

 The WCD is a non-invasive medical device.
-It consists of a vest, an electrode belt and a monitor.
-The vest with the electrode belt is worn under the clothing during the entire day.
+It consists of a fabric garment, electrodes located in the fabric garment for sensing and delivering an electrical shock, and a battery-powered device that monitors the patient and connects to the electrodes and defibrillation pads.
+The WCD is worn under the clothing during the entire day.
 The WCD should only be removed when taking a shower or bath.
-The monitor can either be worn around the waist or over a shoulder strap.
-The electrodes and wires, placed on the inner sides of the vest and electrode belt, lie directly on the skin.
-The monitor constantly records heart rate and rhythm.
+The electrodes lie directly on the skin.
+The monitoring device constantly records heart rate and rhythm.
 If life-threatening cardiac arrhythmias, such as ventricular tachycardia (VT) or ventricular fibrillation (VF) are detected, the defibrillator delivers one or more treatment shock(s) in order to restore a normal heart rhythm.
 Since the time between a cardiac arrest and defibrillation is directly linked to survival, a treatment shock must be delivered within a few minutes after an event to be effective.
 With every passing minute without treatment, the chances of patient survival is reduced by 7-10%.
 From detecting a life-threatening cardiac arrhythmia to automatically delivering a treatment shock, the WCD usually needs less than a minute.
 The first treatment shock success rate for resuscitating patients from SCD is 98%.
 Intervention from bystanders or emergency personnel is not required for the WCD to work.